rozniak/xfce-winxp-tc/README.md

 There are themes that aim to replicate the Windows XP visual styles already, however as anyone who has tried this stuff knows, themes are either lacking or only go so far.
 This project differs in that I aim for as close to pixel-perfect as possible, and write programs to recreate the complete Windows XP environment (themes alone cannot reproduce the Start menu in the screenshots above).

 ## Building / Installation
-For AUR (Arch User Repository) there is an `xfce-winxp-tc-git` package maintained by [**@SelfRef**](https://github.com/SelfRef) [here](https://aur.archlinux.org/packages/xfce-winxp-tc-git).

-Otherwise, please refer to `/packaging/README.MD` for build instructions. 😁
+Please see the *Installation* section of the Wiki here: https://github.com/rozniak/xfce-winxp-tc/wiki/Installation 😁

 ## The theme(s) are buggy!
-This is almost certainly true, especially seeing as [theming GTK isn't really a supported feature](https://stopthemingmy.app/).
+Themes in GTK3 are not supported by upstream and this project is still under development, so they can potentially look broken in certain programs.
 If you're using themes from this repository and programs look broken, you should file issues here rather than pestering the developers of said program.

 I hope to cover theming for standard GTK widgets across the board, but there will always be potential bugs with subclassed widgets and the like - they'll have to be handled on a case-by-case basis.